DeepLabCut/DeepLabCut/docs/functionDetails.md

 As a reminder, if you move your project folder, you must **only** change the `project_path` in the main config.yaml file - that's it - no need to change the video paths, etc!
 Your project is fully portable.

 As a reminder, if you run this on the cloud, before importing `deeplabcut` you need to suppress GUIs.
-As you can see in our [demo notebooks](https://github.com/AlexEMG/DeepLabCut/blob/master/examples/Colab_DEMO_mouse_openfield.ipynb) for running DLC training, evaluation, and novel video analysis on the Cloud, you must first supress GUIs - server computers don't have a screen you can interact with.
+As you can see in our [demo notebooks](https://github.com/AlexEMG/DeepLabCut/blob/master/examples/Colab_DEMO_mouse_openfield.ipynb) for running DLC training, evaluation, and novel video analysis on the Cloud, you must first suppress GUIs - server computers don't have a screen you can interact with.
 So, before you launch ipython, run `export DLClight=True` (see more tips in the full PDF user-guide).

+**CRITICAL POINT:** At this step, you select the network you want to use, and any additional data augmentation (beyond our defaults).
+You can set ``net_type`` and ``augmenter_type`` when you call the function.
+You can also test several models by creating the same test/train split for different networks.
+You can easily do this in the Project Manager GUI, or use the function ``deeplabcut.create_training_model_comparison(`` (check the docstring for more details!).

 Combining the labeled datasets from all the videos and splitting them will create train and test datasets.
 The training data will be used to train the network, while the test data set will be used for evaluating the network.
 The